parsa011/EzLorem/README.md

 # What is this

-this is a lorem generator for designers . this library can generate for two languages : Persian and English :D
+this is a lorem generator for designers . this library can generate lorem for two languages : Persian and English :D

 # What is new ?